The Impact of Virgil Van Dijk

 He struck up a brilliant partnership with Dejan Lovren last season, the pair were ever present in the team which went all the way to the Champions League final.
 Only to be scuppered by Real Madrid after the infamous injury to Mo Salah, which didn’t help Liverpool’s cause on the night.

-The injury to Dejan Lovren in Russia gave Joe Gomez a chance to play at the heart of the defence with Big Virgil and he’s taken his chance with great applause.
-The defence has been so solid this season in the League, only conceding four times in ten matches.
+The injury to Dejan Lovren in Russia, gave Joe Gomez a chance to play at the heart of the defence with Big Virgil, and he’s taken his chance with great applause.
+The defence has been so solid this season in the League, only conceding 7 times in 17 matches.
 There seems to be a chemistry between the two players.
 That pairing would be most fans preference!
-Virgil was made captain in recent weeks by his fellow team-mate’s.
+Joe Gomez and Joel Matip have picked up injuries recently, but luckily enough for Liverpool, Dejan Lovren has returned to full fitness, which has helped with the recent injury crisis.
+Virgil was made captain at the start of the season by his fellow team-mate’s.
 But only temporary as he’s third choice behind Jordan Henderson and James Milner.
 That Captaincy isn’t too far away!

 Jürgen Klopp had special praise for Virgil after the Palace match earlier this season, it was our second game and a second successive clean sheet :